Clarkson-Applied-Data-Science/IA637_Beata_Tatenda/README.md

 ##  Getting Started (Setup Instructions)
 1. Download or Clone the Project

 Clone the repository or download the ZIP file:

 2. Configure the Database

 Open your MySQL or phpMyAdmin environment.

-Create a new database (your project used one like ia637_clinicappointment).
+Create a new database .

 Run the SQL script provided in:DB_mysql.sql

 3. Add Your Database Credentials

 In the project folder, locate: config_example.yml

 Make a copy and rename it: config.yml

 Then fill in your MySQL login details:
 database:
 host: "localhost"